DKhubgit/Regex-tutorial/Develop/gist-template.md

 <br>

-# What is a Grouping and Capturing?
+# What is Grouping and Capturing?

 The next part of our example regex is called Grouping and Capturing, as the title suggests we will be grouping 'patterns' that we would like to match in our strings and capturing it.
 In our example:
 ```